 - How many students were accepted

 ✅ Ask for help!
-Whether it’s from uni staff, current students, or a tutor, you don’t have to do it alone
+Whether it’s from university staff, current students, or a tutor, you do not have to do it alone

 University is a big step, but it’s also the start of an exciting new chapter.
 You’ve got this 🙌